iandebeer/gleibnif/README.md

 DIDComm Messaging  provides a secure, private communication methodology built atop the decentralized design of DIDs.
 It enables higher-order protocols that inherit its security, privacy, decentralization, and transport independence.
 Examples include exchanging verifiable credentials, creating and maintaining relationships, buying and selling, scheduling events, negotiating contracts, voting, presenting tickets for travel, applying to employers or schools or banks, arranging healthcare, and playing games.
 Like web services atop HTTP, the possibilities are endless; unlike web services atop HTTP, many parties can participate without being clients of a central server, and they can use a mixture of connectivity models and technologies.
 And these protocols are composable into higher-order workflows, as supported by our State Machine.

-Gleipnif uses Asynchronous messaging as the foundation for integration solution because its architectural style acknowledges the challenges of distributed communication.
+D@WN uses Asynchronous messaging as the foundation for integration solution because its architectural style acknowledges the challenges of distributed communication.
 However, many interactions between systems extend beyond sending a single, stateless message: a request may expect a response; a handshake or authentication are needed first; a reservation is confirmed or expires.

 DID Core and DIDComm provides the platform for peer to peer communication between people organizations and things:
 ![alt text](https://www.windley.com/archives/2021/06/VRM_Wireframe.png)

-Gleipnif also uses DIDComm for its transport layer:
+D@WN also uses DIDComm for its transport layer:
 ![alt text](https://iiw.idcommons.net/images/4/41/IIW30_TH_19A_101_Session_Verifiable_Credential_Handler_(CHAPI)_%26_DIDComm_(1of2).jpg)

 ### Tokens: Templates, Classes and Instances

 A Token in the Decentralized Ledger domain serves as representation of an asset/liability, commodity/currency, right/proof.
 These tokens are normally stored in a crypto-wallet which provides secure access to the owner(s).
 Creation (minting), transfer and use (burning) of tokens are reflected on the decentralized ledger of a specific block-chain.
-Gleipnif as a platform is blockchain agnostic.
+D@WN as a platform is blockchain agnostic.

 There are 2 major Token types namely, Fungible (interchangeable) and Non-Fungible (distinct).
 A token representing a commodity such as a bag of potatoes or 1 kWh energy is fungible - the one is the same as the other and a potential buyer does not care which specific instance het gets -  while a token representing an asset such as a car or computer is Non-Fungible.
 (There is a hybrid type of token that represents fungible and non-fungible aspects in a specific context)